svcheng/Facial-Expression-Changepoint-Detection/README.md

 Mac/Linux: `python3 -m venv .venv`

-- Note: if multiple versions of Python are installed on the system, it may be necessary to replace `python` with the appropriate command to invoke the correct version of Python
+- Note: for this step, if multiple versions of Python are installed on the system, it may be necessary to replace `python` with the appropriate command to invoke the correct version of Python

 ### c.
 Activate the virtual environment